 Day 03: Amman

-Another specially designed day starts as we head to downtown for a breakfast treat at the famous Hashem Restaurant.
-Acclaimed by many cookbooks for the best falafel and humus in all of Amman the restaurant holds its charm as a simple eatery that is frequented by locals.
-It made front-page news when King Abdullah II and his family came to dine one evening during Ramadan 2006.
-We next visit the Citadel, the Roman Amphitheater and the spice market.
-A stop will also be made at the Habiba Sweets shop for a taste of Kanafeh, which is a Levantine cheese pastry soaked in sweet, sugar-based syrup.
-We will also learn how Kanafeh is cooked.
+Another specially designed day as we head downtown for a breakfast treat at the famous Hashem Restaurant.
+Acclaimed by many guidebooks as serving the best falafel and hummus in all of Amman, the restaurant retains its charm as a simple eatery frequented by locals.
+It made front-page news when King Abdullah II and his family dined there one evening during Ramadan in 2006.
+Next, we visit the Citadel, the Roman Amphitheater, and the spice market.
+We’ll also stop at Habiba Sweets for a taste of Kanafeh, a Levantine cheese pastry soaked in sweet syrup, and learn how it is made.

-Nestled in one of Amman’s oldest neighborhoods – Jabal Al Weibdeh – sits an old 1940’s style house where Beit Sitti is located.
-Here we have a unique cook and dine experience that blends grandma’s home cooking with a fun night out.
-The idea started when three sisters collaborated to keep their grandmothers’ heritage alive by passing on the recipes she taught them to the locals, expats and tourists.
-Here we will be taken to the vegetable market and learn how to bargain as well as pick the right produce then return to the house to cook a 4-course Arabic meal for our lunch.
+Nestled in one of Amman’s oldest neighborhoods, Jabal Al Weibdeh is an old 1940s-style house that now houses Beit Sitti.
+Here, we’ll enjoy a unique cook-and-dine experience that blends grandma’s home cooking with a fun night out.
+The experience was inspired by three sisters who wanted to keep their grandmother’s heritage alive by sharing the recipes she taught them with locals, expats, and tourists.
+We’ll visit the vegetable market to learn how to bargain and select the best produce before returning to the house to cook a four-course Arabic meal for lunch.

-Next we’ll head back to the hotel from some rest time and to prepare for the event of the day.
-At sunset we head for the famous Sufra Restaurant which is famous for its tasty dishes inspired from the Bedouin Kitchens coupled with its warm hospitality.
-The menu at Sufra is traditional Jordanian dishes that “capture the spirit of the Jordanian palette”.
-Many restaurants in Jordan offer traditional Middle Eastern food but they are usually not solely based on Jordanian cuisine as this one is.
-Try the mutabbal, eggplant with tahini sauce, mansaf, freekeh with chicken, fatit jaj (chicken with bread, rice and yoghurt sauce), and for dessert try the Arabic Ice-cream with cotton candy.
+After some rest time at the hotel, we prepare for the highlight of the day.
+At sunset, we head to Sufra Restaurant, famous for its tasty dishes inspired by Bedouin kitchens and its warm hospitality.
+The menu at Sufra focuses on traditional Jordanian dishes that "capture the spirit of the Jordanian palette."
+While many restaurants in Jordan offer Middle Eastern food, Sufra is uniquely dedicated to Jordanian cuisine.
+We’ll try mutabbal (eggplant with tahini sauce), mansaf, freekeh with chicken, fattet jaj (chicken with bread, rice, and yogurt sauce), and for dessert, enjoy Arabic ice cream with cotton candy.
 (B, L, D)

-Bid farewell to Amman as we head to Bethany to visit its Baptism sites.
-On the route we will see where Moses is purported to have been buried, Mount Nebo.
-Then at Madaba the city of Mosaics, we see the oldest known mosaic map of the holy land.
-Lunch will be another treat at the Haret Jdoudna restaurant, which is popular with the locals and discerning diners from Amman.
-The restaurant is set in one of Madaba’s restored old houses.
-Sit indoors by a roaring fire in winter or in the shaded courtyard in summer and sample the traditional Jordanian dishes such as mutaffi bethanjan (fried eggplant with sesame).
-Other popular dishes include fatteh (fried bread with garlic-laced yoghurt and hummus, sometimes with chicken) and sawani (meat or vegetables cooked on trays in a wood-burning oven).
+We bid farewell to Amman as we head to Bethany to visit the place where it is believed Jesus Christ was baptized by John the Baptist.
+Along the way, we’ll see Mount Nebo, where Moses is believed to have been buried.
+In Madaba, the City of Mosaics, we’ll view the oldest known mosaic map of the Holy Land.
+For lunch, we’ll enjoy a treat at Haret Jdoudna Restaurant, popular with locals and discerning diners from Amman.
+Set in one of Madaba’s restored old houses, the restaurant offers a cozy indoor setting by a roaring fire in winter or a shaded courtyard in summer.
+We’ll sample traditional Jordanian dishes like mutaffi bethanjan (fried eggplant with sesame), fatteh (fried bread with garlic-laced yogurt and hummus, sometimes with chicken), and sawani (meat or vegetables cooked on trays in a wood-burning oven).

-After lunch we head for the Pink City of Petra, the Jewel of Jordan and the Middle East.
-After some rest at our hotel it is the event of the day with dinner at the famous Petra Kitchen.
-Here we will participate in the cooking of a full Jordanian dinner including a soup, a number of both hot and cold mezze dishes (appetizers), and a main course.
-We can appreciate that you already know how to chop vegetables, but you may appreciate that in most households, food preparation time is an anticipated and a joyous social event as family members, especially the women, come together to share the day’s stories and gossip while they cook.
-We’ll have that same chance to chat and laugh with our fellow cooks and the staff at Petra Kitchen while we prepare our evening meal—from the most basic chopping and grating to the elegant presentation of each mezze dish – a hallmark of Levantine cuisine.
+After lunch, we’ll head to Petra, the Pink City and the Jewel of Jordan and the Middle East.
+After some rest at our hotel, enjoy dinner at the famous Petra Kitchen.
+Here, we’ll participate in cooking a full Jordanian dinner, including soup, hot and cold mezze (appetizers), and a main course.
+While we may already know how to chop vegetables, in most Jordanian households, food preparation is a joyous social event, where family members—especially women—gather to share stories and gossip while cooking.
+We’ll have the same opportunity to chat and laugh with fellow cooks and the Petra Kitchen staff as we prepare our meal—from chopping and grating to elegantly presenting each mezze dish, a hallmark of Levantine cuisine.

-This morning we experience a camel ride near the camp and get a feel for how Lawrence of Arabia actually lived.
-Our next destination is to the famous, Dead Sea.
-The Dead Sea is a body of water that has a high salt content thus containing a low level of life.
-It is part of the biblical holy land.
-However, most of all it is famous for being the area that the Dead Sea Scrolls are from.
-Specifically a cave in Qumran is the site where a number of ancient manuscripts were found.
-They were written just after the time of Christ.
-These scrolls provide contemporary and philosophical information about Jesus and his followers.
-There is some time to enjoy and relax and try the wonder of the Dead Sea Mud.
-Bursting with 21 earth-given minerals, natural Dead Sea Mud is unequalled in its ability to enrich, enhance and hydrate.
-With seemingly magical results, your skin will look and feel positively radiant.
+This morning, we experience a camel ride near the camp and get a feel for how Lawrence of Arabia actually lived.
+Our next destination is the famous Dead Sea, a body of water with high salt content and a low level of life.
+It is part of the biblical Holy Land and is renowned for being the area where the Dead Sea Scrolls were discovered.
+Specifically, a cave in Qumran is where a number of ancient manuscripts were found, written just after the time of Christ.
+These scrolls provide contemporary and philosophical insights into Jesus and his followers.
+We will have some time to relax and experience the wonder of Dead Sea mud, which is bursting with 21 earth-given minerals.
+Known for its ability to enrich, enhance, and hydrate, this natural mud leaves the skin feeling and looking positively radiant.

-Overnight: Dead Sea Holiday Inn Hotel (1 night) (B, D)
+Overnight: Dead Sea Holiday Inn Hotel, Dead Sea (1 night) (B, D)

-This morning we head for the community of Ghor Al-Mazra’a where we will get an opportunity to learn from the local residents the rich cultural heritage and simple lifestyle of the Dead Sea region.
-Together, we will be making simple bread and a local dish called Gallayet Bandorah (tomato based stew).
-After a simple but no less delicious lunch we continue onto the airport for our flight home.
+This morning, we head to the community of Ghor Al-Mazra’a, where we will have the opportunity to learn from the local residents about the rich cultural heritage and simple lifestyle of the Dead Sea region.
+Together, we will make traditional bread and a local dish called Gallayet Bandorah, a tomato-based stew.
+After a simple yet delicious lunch, we continue on to the airport for our flight home (please double check flight times with us before booking).
 (B, L)

 B=Breakfast, L=Lunch, D=Dinner